diffusion-tractography/diffusion-tractography.github.io/_sources/pages/advanced_tractography/preprocessing.md

 ---

 ## Distortion correction [EDDY]
+NOTE: THIS TAKES AGES!
+Don't attempt this on fibrecup!

-There are several different methods of correcting for distortions induced by motion and echo planar imaging distortions all with different advantages.
-Synb0-DISCO is a newer method which doesn't require any additional acquisitions in scanner not only saving time but retrospective data.
+There are several different methods of correcting for distortions induced by motion and eddy all with different advantages/disadvantages.
+Synb0-DISCO is a newer method which doesn't require any additional acquisitions in scanner not only saving time but also retrospective data.
 However, this is run in Docker and we don't have time to tell you about this.
 Instead we're going to be using a tool called EDDY which is packaged in MRtrix3 as dwipreproc.

 ```shell
 dwipreproc fibrecup_denoise_gibbs.mif fibrecup_denoise_gibbs_preproc.mif -rpe_none -pe_dir ap
 ```

+* -rpe_none: is telling dwipreproc we don't have a reverse phase encoding gradient
+* -pe_dir: is telling dwipreproc the acquisition direction (anterior-posterior) (fibrecup doesn't actually have an aqusition method so its here just for demonstration)

 <figure>
 <img src="../../_static/img/eddy.png" alt="colab" style="width:435px;height:278px;">